 Ithaca College, on South Hill, is New York's largest comprehensive, residential college.
 Home to 6,400 students and 600 faculty, Ithaca College was born more than 100 years ago with the founding of its nationally acclaimed Ithaca School of Music.
 On the first evening the school was open, the faculty of the Ithaca Conservatory of Music gave a free concert in the Unitarian Church, the beginning of a tradition of public performances.
 A century later, the spirit of hands-on performance infuses every aspect of college life, from Ithaca's renowned arts and sciences programs such as Art History and Biochemestry, to its award-winning Park School of Communications.
 Educate yourself on the important influence of Ithaca College and visit the campus when you can.

-The Ithaca events calendar is full of Ithaca College theater performances, lectures and other activities:
+The Ithaca Visitors Events Calendar lists most Ithaca College theater performances, lectures and other activities:

 - Film festivals